 Materials in courses are copyrighted, including instructor's materials.
 They are intended for use only by students registered and enrolled in a particular course and only for instructional activities associated with and for the duration of the course.
 They may not be retained in another medium or disseminated further.
 They are provided in compliance with the provisions of the Teach Act.
 Students must seek permission from instructors to record any class activity, including lectures, discussions, and presentations.
-Students should refer to the Use of Copyrighted Materials and "Fair Use Guidelines" policy on the Clemson University Website for additional information.
+Students should refer to the Office of General Counsel site for Copyrighted Materials for additional information.

-Original works of authorship including but not limited to books, novels, poetry, articles, works of art, photos, images, videos, movies, music, architectural designs etc. are protected under copyright law.
-Unless otherwise indicated all such materials are copyright protected.
-When copyright protected materials or portions of such materials are made available to you by an instructor, they are intended to be used for educational purposes, for use only by students enrolled in a particular course and only for instructional activities associated with the course.
-They should not be retained in another medium or disseminated.
-Any further use of this material may be in violation of federal copyright law.
+Original works of authorship including but not limited to books, textbooks, novels, poetry, articles, works of art, photos, images, videos, movies, music, architectural designs etc. are protected under copyright law unless otherwise indicated or the copyright term has expired.
+Depending on the date of publication, determining the copyright term can be complicated.
+When copyright protected materials or portions of such materials are made available to you by an instructor for a course (including materials created by the instructor), they are intended to be used only by students enrolled in a particular course and only for instructional/educational activities associated with the course.
+They should not be retained in another medium or disseminated to others outside of the course.
+Any further use of this material by a student should only be done with appropriate written permission from the copyright owner (which in most cases is not the course instructor).
+Violations of federal copyright law could result in civil lawsuits and significant financial and other penalties."